Where Wolf, There Castle...

 "You want to take a look?"
 I asked.

-"Sure, as we pass my house, let me get a sack of Helgi's lefse and tub of that new fangled Welch's jam from Vineland for the journey."
+"Sure, as we pass my house, let me get a sack of Helgi's lefse and a tub of that new fangled Welch's jam."

-I know Trolls can eat a lot, but we were only heading to Wheatland, maybe Woodmansie, by what John told us.
+I know Trolls can eat a lot, but we were only heading to Wheatland.
+Maybe Woodmansie, by what John told us, at the most.
 We can ask Peggy what she knows about them.
 She is an old wise woman who owns a tavern in Wheatland.
 There are many tales told over a good Scotch ale…

 "You go waste your time on werewolves; you should help me find these little moon men!"
 John continued with a worry look.

-He is a big fan of Jules Vern and Baum…
+He is a big fan of Jules Verne and L. Frank Baum…

 As we passed the old Lenape cemetery, Pops joined us.
-His tribe has several tales of shapeshifters; he thought his magic could help.
+His tribe has several tales about shapeshifters; he thought his magic could help us.

 Everyone morphed into a Tenniel caricature as we went through the looking glass…